Report spiking

 Immediate danger

-If you think you or someone you know may have been spiked, call 999.
+Call 999 if you think you or someone you know may have been spiked.

 - online – fill in the report a crime or incident form

-What should I do if I think I have been spiked?
+What to do if you have been spiked

 - Tell those you are with that you suspect you may have been spiked and if possible, keep hold of the drink you believe may have been spiked as it could be used in evidence.